-Additionally, this month signals a season change, from summer to autumn in the northern hemisphere and from winter to spring in the southern ones.
-This means your chances to see the aurora begin to shift hemispheres, and it’s the perfect time to plan your trip to see the Northern Lights this winter.
+Additionally, September signals a season change, from summer to autumn in the northern hemisphere and from winter to spring in the southern ones.
+This means your chances to see the aurora begin to shift hemispheres, and it’s the perfect time to plan your trip to see the northern lights for those in the northern hemisphere.

 If you need a telescope to help enjoy this month’s night sky events, we have a guide to the best stargazing telescopes.
 From the Meade Polaris 130 (under $200) to the Orion Atlas 8 EQ-G GoTo ($2000), you can find one for your astronomy interest and budget.

 Ready to learn more about what you can see in the September night sky this year?
 Read on for 12 of the most interesting astronomical events, conjunctions, and viewing opportunities in the night sky in September 2020.

 Did you know?
 These are some of the best stargazing events this month – but there are many other interesting events and good nights for stargazing all year long.

 Learn more and get your copy of The Night Sky in 2020: When to Go Stargazing All Year Long for just

 This post was originally published in August 2018, and was updated in August 2019 and August 2020.

 September 2: Venus at its Highest in the Morning

 It’s always nice to see bright Venus in the sky; she oscillates between appearing in the mornings and evenings.
 Over the past few months, Venus has been low near the horizon and sun in the morning hours, but has been rising slowly but surely.
 On September 2nd our neighboring planet will reach its highest point in the morning sky, 41° above the horizon.
 Look east in the morning sky and you can’t miss it!